debashisbarman/debashisbarman.github.io/_posts/2015-04-03-Kathamo-Means-Framework.markdown

 ### Button

-Use `.btn` to any standard HTML button with `btn-default`, `btn-success`, `btn-danger` to add styling to it.
+Use `.btn` to any standard HTML button with `.btn-default`, `.btn-success`, `.btn-danger` to add styling to it.
 Kathamo also supports anchor buttons.

 <pre>
 &lt;!-- Buttons --&gt;